naasir/archetype/README.md

 ## Smart Constructor

 Most of the types in this project implement "Smart" constructors, which ensure that _only_ valid instances of a specific type can be instantiated.
-By ensuring that all instances of a specific type are valid and immutable, consumers of this type are unburdening from having to implement a bunch of boilerplate error handling logic.
+By ensuring that all instances of a specific type are valid and immutable, consumers of this type are unburdened from having to implement a bunch of boilerplate error handling logic.

 ## Quickstart